 Swim, bask, relax.
 Repeat.

-Fortunately, this budget airline has made travel from KL to Sri Lanka a doddle.
-A direct, return flight to Columbo cost 350 MYR (approximately £70 GBP.)
-I’ve had haircuts recently which cost more than that!
+Fortunately, Air Asia has made travel from KL to Sri Lanka a doddle.
+A direct, return flight to Columbo cost 350 MYR (approximately £70 GBP) and takes 3.5 hrs.

 We decided to split our time in Tangalle at two different hotels.
 We normally do this as we find that all places have something different to offer.
 And if one is not as nice as you were expecting, at least you don’t need to stay there the whole time.